1. Home

 React to this article

-On March 29, 2026, the Leju Robotics + Dongfang Precision joint venture inaugurated in Foshan, Guangdong province, the world’s first factory to produce a humanoid robot every 30 minutes.
-The stated goal is 10,000 units per year, a capacity that places the plant above the combined total of its main Western competitors.
+On March 29, 2026, the joint venture Leju Robotics + Dongfang Precision inaugurated in Foshan, Guangdong province, the world’s first factory to produce a humanoid robot every 30 minutes.
+The stated goal is 10,000 units per year, a capacity that places the plant above the sum of the main Western competitors.

-According to Interesting Engineering, the line has 24 precise assembly stages, 77 inspection points, and 41 simulated real-world condition tests before each robot is released to the customer.
+According to Interesting Engineering, the line has 24 precise assembly stages, 77 inspection points, and 41 simulated real-condition tests before each robot is delivered to the customer.
 The declared efficiency gain is 50% over traditional methods.

-The robot manufactured is Leju’s Kuavo-5, with 360 Nm of torque in its joints, omnidirectional gait at 4.6 km/h, and an international price of about US$50,000.
-The unit has already been delivered in volume to FAW Hongqi, Nio, and Haier.
+The robot manufactured is Leju’s Kuavo-5, with 360 Nm torque in the joints, omnidirectional walking at 4.6 km/h, and an international price of around US$ 50,000.
+Units have already been delivered in volume to FAW Hongqi, Nio, and Haier.

-The figures from the Guangdong factory, according to Leju, Dongfang Precision, and Morgan Stanley, tell the story in five points:
+The numbers from the Guangdong factory, according to Leju, Dongfang Precision, and Morgan Stanley, tell the story in five points:

-• 30 minutes of assembly time per robot, compared to 2 hours for the Roban 2 pilot in Shenzhen
+• 30 minutes assembly time per robot, compared to 2 hours in the Roban 2 pilot in Shenzhen

 • 14,000 units was the total shipped worldwide in 2025, with China accounting for 90%

-• US$5 trillion the estimated total humanoid market by 2050, according to Morgan Stanley
+• US$ 5 trillion estimated total humanoid market in 2050, according to Morgan Stanley

-Leju Robotics’ Kuavo-5, a full-size model produced on the Foshan line.
-It costs about US$50,000 and has 360 Nm of torque in its joints.
+Kuavo-5 by Leju Robotics, full-size model produced on the Foshan line.
+Costs around US$ 50,000 and has 360 Nm torque in the joints.
 Photo: Leju Robotics.

 How the Chinese factory assembles a humanoid robot every 30 minutes